 In this picture from the 1920’s, the Shark River was definitely sakking into the sea sand.

 On the 1st September 1968, the Shark River showed what it was capable of.
 From a tiny stream, engorged with rain water it grew to at least a 1000 times its previous size, sweeping all before it.

 The docile enchanting Shark River that most visitors to Happy Valley would not suspect of being a river, has again shown its true colours recently.
 With the ground saturated with moisture, during a sudden downpour, Shark River burst its banks, rushing down the Humewood pathway and stairs before washing a ditch about a meter and a half deep and four meters wide under the Humewood Bridge on its way to the sea.

-Shortly it will revert to its docile mild mannered self without yet again having any pretensions of being a river.
+Shortly afterwards it reverts to its docile mild mannered self without yet again having any pretensions of being a river.

-Its source is in the area of the Boet Erasmus Stadium, here showing its best 1960’s imitation.
+Its source is in the Mount Pleasant area and flows through the Boet Erasmus Stadium, here showing its best 1960’s imitation.

 Further up is the Shark River Golf Club